evalienigena/focus-evaluation/README.md

   - Development of process automation scripts/programs using NodeJS + CheerioJS (for web scraping purposes).
   - SQL and No-SQL Databases, writing Python scripts to extract, transform and load data for further analysis.

-I look forward to hear more from you and any feedback you may have.
+I look forward to hearing more from you and any feedback you may have.

 Thanks,